-From 2015 – 2018, we have been and will be working in partnership with verd de gris Ltd and Orange Box Young People’s Centre on a project called Creative Communities, using the arts as a tool to bring about improvements in people’s lives.
-This project works with schools, children, young and older people to reduce social isolation, improve community cohesion and increase skills, knowledge and quality of life for people in Calderdale.
-It is supported with funding from the National Lottery through the Big Lottery Fund.
+From 2015 – 2018 we worked in partnership with Verd De Gris Arts and Orange Box Young People’s Centre on a project called Creative Communities, using the arts as a tool to bring about improvements in people’s lives.
+This project worked with schools, children, young and older people to reduce social isolation, improve community cohesion and increase skills, knowledge and quality of life for people in Calderdale.
+It was supported with funding from the National Lottery through the Big Lottery Fund.

-We deliver a range of inclusive activities for older and young people, including arts and crafts workshops, a creative writing group, afternoon tea dances and drama classes.
-We also deliver activities for young people in partnership with Orange Box, including a streetdance crew, arts activities, a rock school, festivals and events.
+We delivered a range of inclusive activities for older and young people, including arts and crafts workshops, a creative writing group, afternoon tea dances and drama classes.
+We also delivered activities for young people in partnership with Orange Box, including a streetdance crew, arts activities, a rock school, festivals and events.

-Project partner, verd de gris, delivers innovative, creative, intergenerational programmes, working with older people and schools, to improve community cohesion.
+Project partner, Verd De Gris, delivered innovative, creative, intergenerational programmes, working with older people and schools, to improve community cohesion.

-Click on the video below to find out what was achieved in 2016.
+Click on the video below to find out what was achieved over the 3 year project.